lcn2/shlock/README.md

 # shlock

-create lock files for use in shell scripts
+Create lock files for use in shell scripts.

 # To install